 - Participation helps build qualified applicant pipelines to state, tribal, local, and territorial (STLT) environmental public health agencies.

-- This practical, hands-on internship results in graduates that are well-prepared to immediately enter the environmental health workforce or continue their academic journeys.
+- This practical, hands-on internship results in graduates who are well-prepared to immediately enter the environmental health workforce or continue their academic journeys.

 Support and Coordination

 - A support package valued at up to $1,500.00 per student to compensate for intern-related costs.